 Top up your windshield wiper fluid and keep extra windshield wiper fluid in your vehicle as you may find you go through more than normal when tackling sleet and ice (Look for products described as ‘winter’ or ‘all season’; they are specifically formulated to handle ice and beyond freezing temperatures).

 Stock an Emergency Kit

 You never know when something will happen, so it’s essential to be prepared for anything.
 A basic emergency kit should include jumper cables, flares, a tow rope, and a first aid kit.
-You might also want to keep a flashlight, extra blankets, and some snacks in your emergency kit.
+You might also want to keep a flashlight, extra blankets, and snacks in your emergency kit.

 You should also keep some essential survival gear if you’re stuck outside for a while.
 These include coats, hats, and boots that will protect you from the cold and items such as lighters/waterproof matches.